espocrm/documentation/administration/upgrading.md

 You can check whether you have the latest version at Menu > About.

-## Upgrade via CLI
+## Applying upgrade package from CLI

-You can also run upgrade via command line interface.
-You need to execute the following command from EspoCRM root directory:
+Execute the following command from EspoCRM root directory:

 ```
 php upgrade.php /path/to/upgrade/package.zip